Moesif/kong-plugin-moesif/README.md

 ## How to use

-How to configure kong moesif plugin:
+How to configure Kong Moesif plugin:

 ### Enabling the plugin for a Service: